gbrl12/Brick/README.md

 ### Implement `BrickInterface`

-The key component of a Brick is the `BrickInterface`.
+The key component of a Brick is the `Brick`.
 To create a new Brick, you must declare a class implementing this interface.
 Let's do that :

 ```php